 The TRIO Pre-College programs at the University of California, Riverside impart knowledge to, motivate, encourage and equip low income and/or potential first-generation college students from select high schools to enroll in, persist at, and graduate from a postsecondary institution.

 All program participants benefit from free services including academic tutoring, mentorship, financial guidance, application assistance and fun enrichment activities that improve educational access and retention.

 Funded by the United States Department of Education, TRIO Pre-College has been at

-UCR since 1998 and provides services to about 800 students at 11 schools in the Banning,
+UCR since 1998 and provides services to over 800 students at 13 schools in the Banning,

 The United States must boost its academic and economic competitiveness globally.
 In order to foster and maintain a healthy economy and compete globally, the United States needs a strong, highly educated, competent workforce.
 To be on par with other nations, the country needs students, no matter their background, who are academically prepared and motivated to achieve success.